 The lease payment of the plant contract is calculated on basis of the purchase quantity of the plant leased by the Company during the lease period.
 It is a variable lease payment that is not included in the measurement of the lease liability.
-Therefore, the Company will pay the relevant lease payment during the lease period to recognize the expense.
+Therefore, the relevant lease payment during the lease period will be recognized as expense by the Company.